 - How much can I invest in an IFISA?

 - What are the tax benefits of a Downing IFISA?

 - How do I open my IFISA account with Downing Crowd?

 - How does the Downing IFISA work?

 - Can I transfer in existing ISAs?

-- Will Downing charge for transferring funds to my IFISA account?
+- Is there a charge for transferring funds to my IFISA account?